cns-iu/hra-literature/README.md

     - Institutions: Import the metadata of selected institutions sourced from OpenAlex into ```hralit_institution``` table.
     - Publications - Funding: Import the linkage of publications and funding id sourced from PubMed into ```hralit_funding``` table.
     - Publications - Funding - Funder: Link the selected publications and funding IDs with the funders.
 Additionally, connect them to the cleaned funders sourced from OpenAlex using the same PMIDs and funding IDs.
 Then import the results into the ```hralit_pub_funding_funder``` table.
-- **Diagram**: Use [```schemaspy```](https://schemaspy.org/) to output diagram of HRAlit database.
+- **Diagram**: Use [```schemaspy```](https://schemaspy.org/) to output a diagram of the HRAlit database.
 - **Export database**: Export HRAlit database in SQL format, and the 23 tables within the HRAlit database in CSV format.

 ## Credits
-This hralit dataset is developed by the [Cyberinfrastructure for Network Science Center at Indiana University](https://cns.iu.edu/).
+This HRAlit dataset is developed by the [Cyberinfrastructure for Network Science Center at Indiana University](https://cns.iu.edu/).
 This research has been funded by the China Scholar Council [YK] and the NIH Common Fund through the Office of Strategic Coordination/Office of the NIH Director under awards OT2OD033756 and OT2OD026671, by the Cellular Senescence Network (SenNet) Consortium through the Consortium Organization and Data Coordinating Center (CODCC) under award number U24CA268108, by the Kidney Precision Medicine Project grant U2CDK114886, by the NIDDK under awards U24DK135157 and U01DK133090 and by The Multiscale Human CIFAR project [KB].
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.